_images/Bug72.jpg

 property Telescope.IsPulseGuiding: boolean

-The mount is currently executing a PulseGuide() command.
+True if the mount is currently executing a PulseGuide() command.

 Raises: